 - To be more specific, what became known as Orthodox Christianity became the state religion of the Eastern Empire shortly after Constantine's death.
 By the Middle Ages, it had reached the point where it was intertwined with Byzantium itself.

-- Horse Archer: The Byzantine army had them alongside the more traditional cataphracts (armoured cavalry).
+- Horse Archer: Both the light skirmisher and the heavy volley-shooting variants.
+The Byzantine army had them alongside the more traditional cataphracts (armoured cavalry).

-- In Name Only: This is the viewpoint of the Catholic world, as well as most modern Western historians.
-Byzantium's Western rivals were not inclined to consider it the legitimate heir of old Rome, but instead Imperium Graecorum, or Empire of the Greeks.
+- Byzantium's Western rivals were not inclined to consider it the legitimate heir of old Rome, but instead Imperium Graecorum, or Empire of the Greeks.
 Additionally, the Scandinavian Varangians described the country they served in as "Greece".
 Modern Western historians apply the term "Byzantine Empire," which was never used by the Byzantines themselves (they had always referred to themselves as the Roman Empire), to the Eastern Roman Empire after the fall of the Western Roman Empire in ~476.
 There are other conventions as to when exactly they should be considered "Byzantine" instead of "Roman," but referring to the "Roman Empire" past the 8th century is highly unusual.

 - The Ottoman Turks also likewise saw no discontinuity between the Byzantines and the Ancient Romans.
 In fact, Mehmet the Conqueror believed he was destined to not only conquer the Byzantines, but also the Italians in the west, thus reuniting the old empire as the new Caesar.